keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

     }
 }
 ```
-When the offline detection timeout has been reached, a `TimeoutException` will be thrown, then we call the `SendStatusUpdate` activity function.
-When the `MessageReceived` event is raised, `ctx.ContinueAsNew` is called whichs will 'bring back' the orchestrator to it's next iteration/state.
+When the offline detection timeout has been reached, a `TimeoutException` will be thrown, we call the `SendStatusUpdate` activity function when this happens.
+If the `MessageReceived` event is raised, `ctx.ContinueAsNew` is called whichs will 'bring back' the orchestrator to it's next iteration/state.
 As long as the device is online, this orchestrator is considered to live forever.

 ### The Entity